-- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Case. - Step 3 On the Manual Test tab page, select an option from the All cases drop-down list.

-There are two default filter criteria: All cases and My cases. - All cases: displays all cases in the current test plan or case library. - My cases: displays all cases whose Executor is the current login user.
+- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Case. - Step 3 On the Manual Test tab page, select an option from the All cases or All dropdown list. - All cases: displays all cases in the current test plan or case library. - My cases: displays all cases whose Executor is the current login user. - Unassociated with test suites: displays test cases that are not associated with any test suite in the test execution.